rive-app/rive-android/CONTRIBUTING.md

 The current NDK version we're using is stored in [.ndk_version](./kotlin/src/main/cpp/.ndk_version).
 Rive is constantly making use of the latest clang features, so please ensure your NDK is up to date. ([How to install a specific NDK version](https://developer.android.com/studio/projects/install-ndk#specific-version)) <br />
-Make sure you're rebuilding the native libraries when pulling in the latest changes from `rive-cpp`:
+Make sure you're rebuilding the native libraries when pulling in the latest changes from `rive-runtime`:

 ```bash
 cd kotlin/src/main/cpp/